About Karin Constant

 Karin received Suzuki piano training under the instruction of Susan Fralin (Lynchburg, VA) for 8 years, including 5 years of superior rankings in National Guild Auditions.
 She has played for pleasure since, serving at church and playing in weddings.
-Her teaching began with her own children and grew from friend’s kids to teaching lessons with Valley Music Academy from August 2017-present.
+Her teaching began with her own children and grew from friend’s children to teaching lessons with Valley Music Academy from August 2017-present.
 She is also currently extending her experience to open a Suzuki studio in her home in Lyndhurst, VA as well as in-home lessons in students homes in the Charlottesville and Waynesboro area. *Due to COVID-19, masks must be worn during lessons and safety precautions will be taken.

 A passion for children

 In addition to 5+ years of experience teaching piano, Karin also has 5+ years experience providing behavioral and academic support to children/adolescents with various mental health diagnoses.
 Her clients included children with autism spectrum disorder, ADHD, anxiety/depression, PTSD, among others.
 In addition to her students, she also has two children of her own, ages 8 and 12.

 The Suzuki Method was founded by Dr. Shinichi Suzuki, a Japanese violinist.
-It is a unique approach to teaching music that Suzuki originally developed for his own instrument, the violin.
+Suzuki originally developed this unique approach to teaching music for his own instrument, the violin.
 However, materials are now available for viola, cello, bass, piano, flute, harp, guitar, recorder, organ and voice.

 Suzuki based his approach on the belief that “Musical ability is not an inborn talent but an ability which can be developed.
 Any child who is properly trained can develop musical ability, just as all children develop the ability to speak their mother tongue.
 The potential of every child is unlimited.”